An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: A Chebotarev density theorem conditional upon a zero-free region

+We may assume that $L$ has degree $n_L >1$ over $\Q$, since in the case $L=k = \Q$, $\pi_{\mathscr{C}}(x,L/k)$ is simply counting rational primes $p \leq x$.
+Our proof will proceed in two stages: first, we deduce from Theorem \ref{thm_LagOdl_uncond} of Lagarias and Odlyzko that the conclusion of Theorem \ref{thm_assume_zerofree1} is true if $x$ is sufficiently large.
+Second, for small $x$, we refine the method of Lagarias and Odlyzko, keeping track of the assumed zero-free region.
+(This manner of partitioning into large and small $x$ has appeared in the proof of the prime ideal theorem of \cite[Theorem 2.6]{ChoKim14a}.)

+At each step, when we state that something holds for a number field $k$, it also applies to $k=\Q$; separately, we give refined statements so far applicable only to $k=\Q$.
 We do not rule out \emph{a priori} the possibility of an exceptional zero of $\zeta_L(s)$, say $\be_0$.
 Instead, in our application of Theorem \ref{thm_LagOdl_uncond}, the main idea is to assume that $D_L$ is sufficiently large that the real interval within the region (\ref{LO_region}) in Theorem \ref{thm_LagOdl_uncond} is contained inside the assumed zero-free region (\ref{region1'_0}), and thus $\zeta_L$ cannot have an exceptional zero $\be_0$.
 In order to carry this out rigorously, we must be more careful, since (\ref{region1'_0}) is an assumed zero-free region for $\zeta_L/\zeta_k$ and not just $\zeta_L$.

-The function $\zeta_k(s)$ may have an exceptional (real) zero in the standard region \eqref{lemma_zerofree_std_eqn} given in Lemma \ref{lemma_zerofree_std}; we will call this, if it exists, $\be_0^{(k)}$.
-(Of course when $k=\Q$, $\zeta_k(s) = \zeta(s)$, and no such exceptional zero exists.)
-Since $k$ is fixed, $\be_0^{(k)}$ is fixed.